ecoflow river 2

 I loaned the River 2 to a friend who uses a CPAP (ResMed AirSense 10, no humidifier, 55W average).
 It ran for 4.5 hours — almost a full night.
 For a weekend camper with a CPAP, that's enough if you recharge during the day.
 With humidifier (90W), runtime drops to 2.5 hours — still enough for a nap or short night.

 But the EPS (Emergency Power Supply) switchover is 30ms — not fast enough for CPAPs that reboot on power loss.
-If you need true UPS, look at Anker's C800 (sub-10ms).
+If you need true UPS, look at the Anker SOLIX C800 (sub-10ms).

 ⚠️ 256Wh Is Small — Know Your Limits

 The River 2 is not a home backup station.
 It's for phones, laptops, cameras, drones, CPAP (short nights), and small appliances.
-If you need to run a fridge or a full home office, buy the Delta 2 (1,024Wh) or River 2 Pro (768Wh).
+If you need to run a fridge or a full home office, buy the EcoFlow Delta 2 (1,024Wh) or step up to the EcoFlow Delta 3 (1,024Wh, faster charging).

 The Surprise: X-Boost Actually Works (Sometimes)